hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 The stream can be deleted at the end of this method (as long as it not referenced in other threads).
 Methods that reference the underlying stream should not be called (e.g. `getTimestamp()`, `getXRunCount()`, `read()`, `write()`, etc.).
 Opening a seperate stream is also a valid use of this callback, especially if the error received is `Error::Disconnected`.
-However, it is important to note that the new audio device may have vastly different properties than the stream that was disconnected.
+However, it is important to note that the new src.audio device may have vastly different properties than the stream that was disconnected.

 ## Optimizing performance

-You can optimize the performance of an audio application by using special high-priority threads.
+You can optimize the performance of an src.audio application by using special high-priority threads.

 ### Using a high priority callback

-If your app reads or writes audio data from an ordinary thread, it may be preempted or experience timing jitter.
-This can cause audio glitches.
+If your app reads or writes src.audio data from an ordinary thread, it may be preempted or experience timing jitter.
+This can cause src.audio glitches.
-Using larger buffers might guard against such glitches, but a large buffer also introduces longer audio latency.
+Using larger buffers might guard against such glitches, but a large buffer also introduces longer src.audio latency.
-For applications that require low latency, an audio stream can use an asynchronous callback function to transfer data to and from your app.
+For applications that require low latency, an src.audio stream can use an asynchronous callback function to transfer data to and from your app.
 The callback runs in a high-priority thread that has better performance.

 Your code can access the callback mechanism by implementing the virtual class